USS Strong (DD-467)

 USS Strong (DD-467), was a Fletcher-class destroyer and the first ship of the United States Navy to be named after Rear Admiral James H. Strong (1814–1882), who rammed the Confederate ironclad CSS Tennessee during the Battle of Mobile Bay, receiving a commendation and promotion to captain.

+Construction and commissioning

-Strong was laid down on 30 April 1941 at Bath, Maine, by Bath Iron Works, launched on 17 May 1942 sponsored by Mrs Hobart Olson and commissioned on 7 August 1942.
+Strong was laid down on 30 April 1941 at Bath, Maine, by Bath Iron Works, launched on 17 May 1942, sponsored by Mrs. Hobart Olson, and commissioned on 7 August 1942.

 History

 After completing her shakedown cruise and working-up, Strong sailed on 15 October with a convoy to San Juan, Puerto Rico returning to Norfolk, Virginia, on the 27th and departing two days later for New York.
 On 13 November, she sailed with convoy UGS-2 bound for North African ports.
 She arrived at Casablanca on 29 November and returned to New York with convoy GUF-2.
 Following a yard availability period, 11 to 26 December, the destroyer moved to Norfolk.

 Strong sailed on 27 December 1942; transited the Panama Canal; refueled at Bora Bora, Society Islands; and arrived at Noumea on 27 January 1943.
 Strong then escorted a convoy northwest for two days and was relieved to return to Nouméa.
 On 1 February, she and USS Cony escorted a convoy bound for Espiritu Santo, New Hebrides.
 She sailed from there on 5 February for the Solomon Islands and patrolled off Guadalcanal until the 13th when she joined Task Force 67 (TF 67) composed of four cruisers and their destroyer screen.